Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_
 ---

+I was quite suprised by the results of this project.
+Particuarly, I was expecting to see an improvement in the predictive performance of the algorithms once SMOTE had been applied to the dataset to decrease the affect of the imbalanced in classes.

 ### Justification